oya163/api-benchmark/README.md

 - Flask API

         wrk http://127.0.0.1:5000/magic/imageurl -t12 -c400 -d30s -s lua_scripts/post.lua

 - Fast API

         wrk http://127.0.0.1:8000/magic/imageurl -t12 -c400 -d30s -s lua_scripts/post.lua

 - aioHTTP

         wrk http://0.0.0.0:8080/magic/imageurl -t12 -c400 -d30s -s lua_scripts/post_aiohttp.lua

 ## Experiments

-all APIs were tested for performance using wrk HTTP benchmarking tool. wrk tool is based on C and requires in-depth knowledge of Lua to pass the base64 encoded images as multipart/data.
+Initially, aLL API endpoints were tested for performance using **wrk** HTTP benchmarking tool.
-Hence, I switched to locust, which is a python based HTTP benchmarking tool.
-It made the task very much easier since it utilizes the same request library like the client.
-However, it should be noted that wrk is extremely fast compared to locust.
+**wrk** tool is based on C and requires in-depth knowledge of Lua to pass the base64 encoded images as multipart/data.
+I faced great difficulty in passing base64 encoding image or multipart/form-data as payload through **wrk**.
+Hence, I switched to **locust**, which is a python based HTTP benchmarking tool.
+It made the task very much easier since it utilizes the `requests` library.
+However, it should be noted that **wrk** is extremely fast compared to locust.

-Parameters for load testing:
+Parameters for load testing on *locust**:

 - Number of users = 2000